nicchongwb/nicchongwb.github.io/content/posts/compile-time-security-control/index.md

 # Closing Remarks

-In conclusion, compile-time security controls can help bridge the gap beyond SAST as it checks and provides assurance at the compilation layer.
+Compile-time security controls can help bridge the gap beyond SAST as it checks and provides assurance at the compilation layer.
 These controls open the door to a broader security landscape, allowing for the development of application security risk scoring mechanisms and enhancing the visibility of where potentially unsafe APIs/methods are employed within your codebase.

-It not only strengthens the security of your software but also empowers product security teams to identify low-hanging security issues during rigorous code reviews, further fortifying your application's defense.
+Supply chain attacks to third party packages are ever growing.
+The proposed strategy can help to alleviate effort in detecting malicious/insecure packages.

-While implementing such controls may seem like it requires a substantial research and engineering effort, it is worth to consider to apply this strategy to your application security program.
+Here is an example of a compile-time security control that I developed for the jOOQ library, https://github.com/nicchongwb/kotlin-jooq-checker.
+I will most probably write an article on my research of Java and Kotlin compilation in the future, and the considerations and blockers faced when developing the compile-time security control.